Shivam648/EAT/README.md

 ```
 :two_men_holding_hands:
-We are still working on this :shipit:
+We are still working on it :shipit:

 ![alt text](home_banner.jpg)
 # EAT